It is 2026. The App Store is a jungle.

 - The Pros: Massive library of user-created decks.

 - The Cons: The content is static.
 If the card says "Bank = Banco," you don't learn the nuance.
 It lacks the generative AI context that modern learners need.
+For language learning specifically, there are better Quizlet alternatives.

 6. Babbel (The "Digital Textbook")